-Dense racemes of bright blue flowers on dainty stems.
-The blooms open early and last well and can even be picked for indoor display.
+Dense racemes of bright, blue flowers on dainty stems.
+The blooms open early in the season, a welcome site for gardeners and pollinators.
+They can even be picked for indoor display.

 Grape Hyacinth bulbs are best left to naturalise where they will multiply to form nice clumps.
 Add some general purpose fertiliser as the flowers are forming and again as they are fading to ensure good growth in the coming year.

 They are known as Grape Hyacinths because the florets resemble a bunch of grapes; they also have a very light fragrance which is similar to fresh grapes.
 They are native to Mediterranean Europe and South Western Asia.

 Cool to Mediterranean